securityfirst/tent-content/contents_ru/operations/counter-surveillance/expert/spotting-trackers.md

 [Title]: # (Зрительные трекеров)
 [Order]: # (22)

-# Spotti
-g Trackers
+# Spotting Trackers

-A tracker is a device placed o a car to mo itor its locatio
+A tracker is a device placed on a car to monitor its location.
+This is often used by surveillance teams instead of physically following a person's car.
-.
-This is ofte
- used by surveilla
-ce teams i
-stead of physically followi
-g a perso
-'s car.

-Some trackers (particularly those used by gover me t age cies) allow the surveilla ce team to track a target i real time a d to mo itor historical paths.
-Some trackers o ly log the jour ey take by the target vehicle.
-They do ot allow the surveilla ce team to track the vehicle live - i stead the tracker must be retrieved by the team a d a alysed o a laptop.
+Some trackers (particularly those used by government agencies) allow the surveillance team to track a target in real time and to monitor historical paths.
+Some trackers only log the journey taken by the target vehicle.
+They do not allow the surveillance team to track the vehicle live - instead the tracker must be retrieved by the team and analysed on a laptop.

-You should be particularly aware of the risk of trackers if you thi k your work is of i terest to the authorities a d your car is kept i a publicly accessible areas at a y time.
-You should regularly check your car for trackers a d particularly before goi g to a y se sitive meeti gs.
+You should be particularly aware of the risk of trackers if you think your work is of interest to the authorities and your car is kept in a publicly accessible areas at any time.
+You should regularly check your car for trackers and particularly before going to any sensitive meetings.

-Trackers are usually placed o
- the base of a car usi
-g mag
-ets.
-They ca
- also be placed i
- the boot or roof.
-You
-eed to get right u
-der the car a
-d feel arou
-d cor
-ers with your ha
-ds to do a proper check.

-Trackers ca
- be the size of a pho
-e or eve
- smaller.
-They ca
+Trackers are usually placed on the base of a car using magnets.
+They can also be placed in the boot or roof.
+You need to get right under the car and feel around corners with your hands to do a proper check.

- also be covered i
- tape or oil to help disguise it as part of the car.
+Trackers can be the size of a phone or even smaller.
+They can also be covered in tape or oil to help disguise it as part of the car.